 Research into the Improvement of the Management of Helicopter Noise, Defra NANR235, June 2008

-D. Waddinton, P. Kendrick, G. Kerry, M. Muirhead, R. Browne, The Improvement of Helicopter Noise Management in the UK, Proc ICBEN, 2008
+D. Waddington, P. Kendrick, G. Kerry, M. Muirhead, R. Browne, The Improvement of Helicopter Noise Management in the UK, Proc ICBEN, 2008

 D Kennett, Application of PPG24 to assess a proposal to build a residential development adjacent to a helipad, IOA Diploma, Nescott, 2004.